Safety advice for motorists

 - You must also hold a valid driving licence.

-Check all lights and indicators and ensure your windscreen is clean and free from anything that might obstruct your vision.
+Check all lights and indicators and ensure your windscreen is clean and free from anything obstructing your vision.
 Keep your windscreen washer fluid topped up.
 Check your horn is working.
 Check that the brakes are working.
-You need to check regularly the brake and engine oil levels, the tyre pressure and the condition of your tyres.
+You need to regularly check the brake and engine oil levels, the tyre pressure and the condition of your tyres.
 Getting your car serviced when it’s due is always a good idea.
 Check your car’s handbook for the next service date.

 When driving